 What is a High-Performing Team?

-The specific definition of a team that’s “high-performing” may vary depending on whom you ask.
-However, there are some universal traits that indicate a superior workforce.
+The specific definition of a ” high-performing ” team may vary depending on whom you ask.
+However, some universal traits indicate a superior workforce.

 Characteristics of high-performing teams

-Ultimately, building a high-performing virtual team involves establishing a set of standards and behaviors company-wide to lead your company to achieve optimal results.
+Ultimately, building a remote team with strength and cohesiveness involves establishing a set of standards and behaviors company-wide to lead your company to achieve optimal results.
 High performance happens when all team members embrace those standards and behaviors as they leverage each member’s strengths, prioritize collaboration and cooperation, and strive for excellence individually and as a cohesive whole.

 There’s much to potentially gain from having a virtual team that performs optimally.